Skill-Match/skill-match-api/README.md

 [![Build Status](https://travis-ci.org/Skill-Match/skill-match-api.svg?branch=master)](https://travis-ci.org/Skill-Match/skill-match-api)

-The customer is Parks and Recreation across America.
-Municipalities who are interested in increasing the use and function of public facilities.

 Search with ease for parks/courts in your area.
 Search by name, zip code or location.
 Filter by sport or search Parks and see easily with icons what sports are available at each park.

 Create a meet-up at a local park in your area.
 You can schedule a Tennis, Basketball, Football, Soccer, ^Pickleball, or Other match.